-Please note that these tables are guidelines; individual infants may need to move slower or faster depending on their health and feeding tolerance.
+Please note that these tables are guidelines; individual infants may need to move slower or faster, depending on their health and feeding tolerance.
 If an infant is growing more rapidly than expected, consider generating a new table.
-If the feeding progression is too slow, consider advancing every 12 hours instead of every 24 hours (e.g. for a full term IUGR infant).
-At UC San Diego, the iEAT progression has been working well, but other institutions may need to adapt it to their nutritional program.
+If the feeding progression is too slow, consider advancing every 12 hours instead of every 24 hours (e.g., for a full-term IUGR infant).
+At UC San Diego, iEAT has been working extremely well, but other institutions may need to adapt it to their own nutritional program.

 To use the tables:

 - Select a table based on the birth weight of the infant